 In the coming years, we'll witness extraordinary leaps in diagnosis and treatment at the nano scale.

-Contrast agents for cell imaging – Nanoparticles of cadmium selenemide (quantum dots) glow under ultraviolet light.
-When injected, they seep into cancerous tumours, enabling surgeons to precisely identify the boundary between the cancerous and healthy cells.
+- Contrast agents for cell imaging.
+Nanoparticles of cadmium selenide (CdSe, also known as Quantum Dots) glow under ultraviolet light.
+When injected into the body, they seep into cancerous tumours, enabling surgeons to precisely identify the boundary between the cancerous and healthy cells.

-Infrared tumour removal – Gold nanoshells can detect biological markers for cancer (something you can’t do with a microscope) and bond to the affected cells.
-By irradiating the tumourous area with an infrared laser, the nanoshells are heated sufficiently to destroy the cancer cells.
+- Infrared tumour removal.
+Gold nanoshells can detect biological markers for cancer (something you can't do with a microscope) and bond to the affected cells.
+By irradiating the tumourous area with an infrared laser, the nanoshells are heated sufficiently to destroy the cancerous cells.

-Gene editing – Soon, we could employ nanobots to repair our chromosomes, switching individual genes on or off, and preventing or reversing inherited diseases like cystic fibrosis and Duchenne muscular dystrophy.
-This could accelerate or supplant the developing gene therapy and CRISPR gene editing applications.
+- Gene editing.
+Soon, we will employ nanobots to repair our chromosomes, switch individual genes on or off, and prevent or reverse inherited diseases like cystic fibrosis and Duchenne muscular dystrophy.
+This could accelerate or supplant existing research into gene therapy and CRISPR gene editing.

 What About The Immune Reaction?

-As you may have guessed, your body will react to nanobots as invaders, triggering an immune response.
-If we don’t address the issue, white blood cells would fight off the nano-invaders before they could get to work on diseased cells.
+Naturally, your body will react to nanobots as a tiny robot invasion and trigger an immune response.
+Failing to address this issue would see white blood cells fighting off the nano invaders before they could get to work on diseased cells.